Manu4l/Getting-and-Cleaning-Data/README.md

 * README.md - gives an overview over this repo and the used code
 * CodeBook.rmd - includes information regarding the data set and the code
 * run_analysis.R - the actual r file
-* [the actual tidied data set has been uploaded via course submission and is not shown here]
+* Tidy.txt - the actual cleaned and tidied data set

 ## Actual tasks